valanm22/documentation/learn/getting_started/quick_start.md

 ### Cloud deploy

-To deploy MeiliSearch on a cloud service, follow one of our dedicated guides:
+To deploy Meilisearch on a cloud service, follow one of our dedicated guides:

 - [AWS](/learn/cookbooks/aws.md)
 - [DigitalOcean](/learn/cookbooks/digitalocean_droplet.md)